 Q. I go to confession at least once a month.
 Most of my friends don’t go as often, and some don’t seem to go at all.
 A couple of my friends tell me I’m being OCD about it and I should get some help.
 I’m not sure how to tell them that they’re the ones who need the help.

 A. Generally speaking, I think going to confession once a month is a great idea!
-It’s a very good way to stay close to God and keep His grace alive in your life!
-The sacrament of Reconciliation is a wonderful gift from God because it’s His way of cleansing us of our sin and weakness.
-In His great love for us we are immersed in His Divine Mercy every time we celebrate that sacrament.
+It’s a very good way to stay close to God and to keep His grace alive in your life!
+The Sacrament of Reconciliation is a wonderful gift from God because it’s His way of cleansing us of our sin and weakness.
+In His great love for us, we are immersed in His Divine Mercy every time we celebrate that sacrament.
 So keep it up and don’t let your friends tell you differently.

 What I have found to be helpful in this situation is for the person struggling with this to go to confession to the same priest each time rather than several different priests.
 This way the one priest, who is aware of the tendency to scrupulosity, can help that person to stay balanced in their confession.
-Over time they can start to be freed of their scrupulosity and begin experiencing the freedom that God wants for them.
-Our God is a God of abundant mercy and He wants us to know and experience that mercy.
+Over time, they can start to be freed of their scrupulosity and begin experiencing the freedom that God wants for them.
+Our God is a God of abundant mercy, and He wants us to know and experience that mercy.

-Hope that helps clarify things.
+I hope that helps clarify things.
 Keep up the good effort of practicing this wonderful sacrament!